-- 1. You should complete the 'Progression' form and give an oral presentation on the achievements on your research programme and future research plans.
-The supervisory team and an independent internal assessor appointed by the FRC should be present during the presentation. - 2.
-The supervisors undertake an initial assessment, based on the written evidence provided and on the oral presentation. - 3.
-The independent assessor reviews all aspects of the application and makes a recommendation to the FRC. - 4.
-The FRC considers the outcome
+- 1. You should complete the 'Annual Review and Progression' form and give an oral presentation on the achievements on your research programme and future research plans.
+The supervisory team and the independent internal assessors appointed by the FRC should be present during the presentation. - 2.
+The independent assessors review all aspects of the application and make a recommendation to the FRC. - 3.
+The FRC considers the outcome.